Photo: Interior design team discusses design plans for a bathroom project

 The goal is to prepare you for junior interior designer positions.
 That way, you can get your foot in the door and keep learning on the job—which is what design is all about.

 So, what’s the verdict?
 Do you think the pros outweigh the cons?

-Start by exploring the 18-month Interior Design diploma offered at Herzing College Montreal.
-Click below for a complete overview of the program and chat live with an Advisor.
+Start by exploring the 18-month interior design diploma offered at Herzing College.
+Click below for a complete overview of the program and chat live with an advisor.
 We’re here to help!